gbbirkisson/gbb-is/content/posts/2022-05-11-private-ca-with-make/index.md

 └── Makefile-cert1.mk
 ```

-Those definitions are explained below!
+Each makefile definition is explained below!

 ### Makefile